fionawakeup/Credit-Card-Fraud-Detection/README.md

 ### Gaussian Naive Bayes

 ## Data Explotary Analysis
-I checked the distribution of all 28 features.
+#### checked the distribution of all 28 features.
+I checked

 ## Data preprocessing
 I used correlation matrix to pick features.
+Based on the figure below, there are no duplicate features.
+All data should be considered.
 ![image](https://user-images.githubusercontent.com/55510330/171545684-54e19fd4-d875-46a4-b6f9-01aa92de8802.png)

+Train test split